6 Free E-File Options

-Working on your taxes today?
-This weekend marks the first tax filing rush of the season.
-Let’s check out all the free e-filing options for your federal return to get your taxes done and on their way to the IRS!
+Let’s check out all the free efile options for your federal return to get your taxes done and on their way to the IRS!

-2. TurboTax.
+1. TurboTax.
 TurboTax offers a free online edition available at TurboTax Online.
-It includes free e-filing.
-TurboTax is one of the most popular tax software packages around.
+The turbo tax efile includes free e-filing for forms 1040, 1040A or 1040EZ.
+TurboTax is one of the most popular tax software packages around and it integrates with Quicken.
+I’m planning to use the free TurboTax software to file free tax returns for my kids this year.

 3. TaxAct.
 You can prepare, print, and e-file your return for free.
 TaxAct offers an online version or a download version of their software at TaxAct.
-I used the download version of their software last year.
+I used the download version of their software a few years ago, and I was pleased.
+The selling point for the free Tax Act is the inclusion of Schedule C, for the self employed, in their free tax efile.

 4. IRS Free File.
-The IRS Free File program is an IRS partnership with 20 tax software companies offering free filing.
-There is an income limit of $56,000 or less in 2008.
+The IRS Free File program is an IRS partnership with various tax software companies offering free filing.
+There is an income limit of $57,000 or less AGI for the irs.gov efile.

 5. IRS Free File Fillable Forms.
-The IRS Free File Fillable Forms is not a tax software, but blank forms.
-There are no income limitations.
+The IRS Free File Fillable Forms is not a free tax software, but blank forms.
+However, there are no income limitations.
 You pick the forms you need, fill in the numbers, and e-file for free.
-If you know what you are doing, this is a great option!
+If you know what you are doing, the IRS efile is a great option!

-6. VITA.
+• VITA.
 The Volunteer Income Tax Assistance program offers free e-filing.
 You go to your nearest VITA location in person and have a volunteer complete your return.
 I’ve volunteered in the past; it’s a terrific program.
+There are also may VITA locations that offer free efiling for military personal.
+The VITA program targets low to moderate income, but our location did not have any income cutoffs, so it’s worth checking out.

 You can get my latest articles full of valuable tips and other information delivered directly to your email for free simply by entering your email address below.
 Your address will never be sold or used for spam and you can unsubscribe at any time.